nikoloza/articles/devtools/how-to-debug-remote-ios-device-using-chrome-devtools.md

 ![How to debug remote iOS device using Chrome devtools](http://f.cl.ly/items/200p1d3H340B1Y3q2W3Z/Image%202015-09-18%20at%207.55.31%20AM.png)

 After whole night surfing in internet, I've found Google's [repository](https://github.com/google/ios-webkit-debug-proxy) about **proxying DevTools for iOS**.
-They offer `Safari web inspector`, but you can do it from Safari's developer tab anyways.
-So, if you're Chrome Devtools dependent developer like me, you need to follow this article.
+They offer `Mobile Safari remote inspector`, you can do it from Safari's developer tab, but if you're **Chrome DevTools** dependent developer like me, you may need to follow this article.

 ===